Beckenham (UK Parliament constituency): Pre-2010 boundary review

 Following their review of parliamentary representation in South London, the Boundary Commission for England made revisions to this seat.
 Clock House ward, Crystal Palace ward, and Penge and Cator ward were transferred from Beckenham to help create the new constituency of Lewisham West and Penge.
 Parts of Bromley Common and Keston, Hayes and Coney Hall, and Shortlands wards were transferred to Beckenham from Bromley and Chislehurst.
 A small part of Bromley Common and Keston ward was transferred to Beckenham from Orpington and a tiny part of Bromley Town ward was transferred from Beckenham to Bromley and Chislehurst.

+Abolition

+Under the 2023 Periodic Review of Westminster constituencies, the constituency underwent major boundary changes, with eastern areas, comprising the Bromley Common and Keston, and Hayes and Coney Hall wards, being transferred to the new constituency of Bromley and Biggin Hill.
+To compensate, "Penge" (comprising the Clock House, Crystal Palace, and Penge and Cator wards) was transferred back from the now abolished seat of Lewisham West and Penge.
+Accordingly, the seat was renamed Beckenham and Penge, first contested at the 2024 general election.
+With the new boundary changes it was notionally a marginal seat but was won by Liam Conlon for Labour with a majority of 12,905.